Find a job | Our Recruitment Process

 What to expect

-All applicants must be a UK, EU or Commonwealth citizen, with no restrictions on your stay in the United Kingdom.
+All applicants must be a UK Citizen, EU Citizen with EU Settled or Pre-Settled status, a Commonwealth Citizen or Foreign National with no restrictions on your stay in the United Kingdom.
 Whether or not you were born in the United Kingdom, you should have lived here for the three years immediately preceding your application.

 You must also be between 17 and 57 years old on the date of submitting your application.

 You must declare any previous spent and unspent convictions and have a basic background check to get Security Check level clearance.
 Applicants with cautions, convictions or reprimands, other than some motoring offences, may not be accepted.

 You will be sent interview guidance if you are invited to interview.
 This will provide a comprehensive guide to the interview process.
 If you are required to do a presentation a briefing will also be sent to you via the E-Recruitment portal so you are able to prepare.
 You will also be advised on the location of the interview in this invitation.

 Interviews are scheduled frequently and slots will be released on E-Recruitment once these have been arranged.

 Once you have booked an interview slot, you will receive an additional email that will provide names of the interview panel.

 We advise that the dress code for interviews is smart attire.
 Please refer to the interview confirmation email, which states what documentation you will need to bring with you.
 If you are successful for the role, your ID will be required to send to the vetting department so it is important the correct documentation is brought in.